pschou/http-post-listener/README.md

     	A PEM encoded CA's certificate file. (default "someCertCAFile") -cert string
-    	A PEM encoded certificate file. (default "someCertFile") -explode string
+    	A PEM encoded certificate file. (default "someCertFile") -enforce-tokens
+    	Enforce tokens, otherwise match only if one is provided -explode string
     	Directory in which to explode an archive into for inspection -key string